Economic Activities in VietNam: Primary, Secondary, Tertiary, and Quaternary

 Vietnam’s primary sector, focused on agriculture, thrives due to its diverse climate and abundant natural resources.
 With 39.43% of the country’s land dedicated to agriculture, Vietnam produces a variety of crops and animal products.
 The top ten agricultural products include rice, vegetables, sugarcane, cassava, maize, pork, fruits, bananas, coffee, and coconuts.

-Despite contributing 15.3% to the GDP, agriculture plays a crucial role in providing employment and sustaining rural livelihoods.
+Despite contributing about 11.86% to GDP as of 2024, agriculture plays a crucial role in providing employment and sustaining rural livelihoods.
 The sector’s significance lies in the variety and quality of products, showcasing the country’s agricultural prowess.

 Secondary Sector of VietNam